ipamaas/test-just-the-docs/README.md

 ## Development

 ### Preparation
-For local development, use VS Code and the "Remote Containers" externsion with Docker:
+For local development, use VS Code and the "Remote Containers" extension with Docker:
 1. Install VS Code
 2. Install Extension "Remote Containers" (Docker Runtime required!)